🛰️

 Device partially enrolled

-Devices are considered partially enrolled when the enrollment process is incomplete, which can result from various issues such as incomplete steps, agent installation problems, or network connectivity issues, and troubleshooting steps are provided to resolve these situations.
+Devices are deemed partially enrolled when the enrollment process is incomplete, which may result from various factors such as an incomplete installation of the Fleet agent or network issues, and troubleshooting steps should be followed to resolve these issues and ensure proper enrollment within 30 minutes.

 One of your devices has been lost or stolen